s-suresh-kumar/workplace-directory/README.md

  ## Instructions

 Either you can play with the app on local host or deploy it in github gh-pages or deploy it in Heroku so that one can access the functionality of the app.
 Using the app is pretty straight forward.
 To begin with 200 random users / employees are fetched from randomuser API and rendered as table of users showing picture, name, phone, e-mail and date of birth in respective columns.
 Using the search box, one can search for a set of employees or a specific employees, as the user keeps typing, the table is automagically re-rendered by react filtering the number of users filtered by the search string.
 Also the app allows sorting to be performed based on name of employee or DOB of the employee.
-The whole app is pretty responsive, execept for one issue where the sorting onClick handlers don't work for viewport sizes less than 800 px.
-This is one of the limitations of one of the chosen third party packages called react-super-responsive-table.
-Looking for ways to improve that aspect.

  ## License